LEARN ABOUT OXLUMO®(lumasiran)

 How OXLUMO was tested in infants and children younger than 6 years

-• All patients in the study received treatment with OXLUMO for the initial 6 months, then continued receiving OXLUMO for up to 54 months
+• All patients in the study received treatment with OXLUMO for the initial 6 months, then continued receiving OXLUMO

 Measured by the ratio of oxalate in the urine to creatinine level.